 - Exercise is important to good health, but will cause you to gain weight.
 You should still exercise.
 But not for weight loss.
 The only demographic that has a chance of losing weight from exercise are men under 30.
 If you’re not a man under 30, you will gain weight as a result of exercise.
 You should still exercise.
 You should control your weight with a proper diet.

 - A “diet” can’t be something that you do for a few months to reach a weight goal, then quit.
-You should think of low-carb as a lifestyle that will last the rest of your life, not a project that will end once you’ve lost those 50 lbs you need to lose.
+You should think of low-carb as a lifestyle that will last the rest of your life, not a temporary change that will end once you’ve lost those 50 lbs you need to lose.

 - Just because you failed at Weight Watchers or some other diet doesn’t mean you will fail if you choose a low-carb diet.
 Those other diets don’t work because they don’t teach you how to eat right.
 They’re doomed to fail because they don’t address why you’re gaining weight.
 They try to tell you that you are glutton (you just eat too much) and you’re lazy (you don’t get enough exercise).
 Instead of telling you how to lose weight, they tell you you’re a bad person.
 Nice.
 Just what you need.